Capital One® Platinum Credit Card review

 What to watch out for

-Your credit line is determined by Capital One based on several factors.
-The minimum credit line available is $300.
+Your credit line is determined by Capital One based on several factors, with the minimum starting at $300.
 With timely payments, Capital One may increase your credit line and may offer you an upgrade to a rewards card.

 Most cards offer a signup bonus once you spend a certain amount during your first months of card membership.
 If that’s what you’re looking for, you’ll want to explore other cards.